SpectroFinance/SpectroCoin-Merchant-API/README.md

 &description=Some+string
 ```

-**All** request fields should be included for signature generation even if they dont gave value.
+**All** request fields should be included for signature generation even if they don't have value.

 Example URL encoded concatenated parameters:
 ```